AlaSQL/alasql/README.md

 Alasql uses wonderful [Jison](http://jison.org) parser to produce AST-tree.

-### localStorage
+### localStorage and DOM-storage
-You can use browser localStorage as a data storage.
+You can use browser localStorage and [DOM-storage](https://github.com/node-browser-compat/dom-storage) as a data storage.
 Here is a sample:
 ```
     alasql('CREATE localStorage DATABASE IF NOT EXISTS Atlas');
     alasql('ATTACH localStorage DATABASE Atlas AS MyAtlas');